The close of another year is upon us. For some, it was record-breakingly good.

 Once you go down that rabbit hole, it can be hard to pull yourself out.

 Well meaning friends will add their two cents that it wasn't your fault, it's the economy.

 You might grab a drink, put on whatever your Netflix binge of choice is, flop on the couch, like some Facebook posts and tell yourself that next year will be different.

 That's OK.
 It's not something anyone brags about.
 It's personal judgement; a telegraph from your brain to your heart that no one else sees.
 It keeps you up at night, it leads you to bad hiring and a host of unprofitable decisions - whether you are the smallest, one-person shop on Main Street to the CEO of the biggest luxury brand.

 The stress that judgement causes invades your sleep and jolts your awakening.
-Add that the media loves to make you more fearful - especially in a New Year and you have a recipe for trouble.
+Add to that the media loves to make you more fearful - especially in a New Year with a new President and you have a recipe for trouble.